zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/index.md

 ## Introduction

 This page provides developer-related information for Chrome devices.
-These are systems that *shipped from the factory* with Google Chrome OS on them.
-For details about Google Chrome OS and how it differs from Chromium OS, see the [note in the FAQ about Google Chrome OS](http://www.chromium.org/chromium-os/chromium-os-faq#TOC-What-s-the-difference-between-Chrom).
+These are systems that *shipped from the factory* with Google ChromeOS on them.
+For details about Google ChromeOS and how it differs from ChromiumOS, see the [note in the FAQ about Google Chrome OS](http://www.chromium.org/chromium-os/chromium-os-faq#TOC-What-s-the-difference-between-Chrom).
-Chrome OS devices typically require special setup in order to be used for Chromium OS development.
+ChromeOS devices typically require special setup in order to be used for ChromiumOS development.

 **Caution: Modifications you make to the system are not supported by Google, may cause hardware, software or security issues and may void warranty.**

-> Remember: Chrome OS devices are **not** general-purpose PCs.
+> Remember: ChromeOS devices are **not** general-purpose PCs.
 We believe you
 > should be able to hack on your own property, but if you do it's not our fault
 > if something breaks.